 Although the majority of commuting trips in the town are by private automobile, Deer Park is somewhat unusual for a town of its size for having a substantial number of people who use public transportation.
 For a lot of people, the train helps to get to and from their jobs every morning, which benefits everyone in the Deer Park area by reducing both traffic and air pollution.

-The percentage of people in Deer Park who are college-educated is somewhat higher than the average US community of 21.84%: 27.58% of adults in Deer Park have at least a bachelor's degree.
+The overall education level of Deer Park is somewhat higher than in the average US city of 21.84%: 27.11% of adults 25 and older in the town have at least a bachelor's degree.

-The per capita income in Deer Park in 2010 was $34,568, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
-This equates to an annual income of $138,272 for a family of four.
+The per capita income in Deer Park in 2010 was $34,161, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
+This equates to an annual income of $136,644 for a family of four.
+However, Deer Park contains both very wealthy and poor people as well.

-Deer Park is a very ethnically-diverse town.
+Deer Park is an extremely ethnically-diverse town.
 The people who call Deer Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Deer Park residents report their race to be White, followed by Black or African-American.
 Deer Park also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.72% of the town’s residents.
-Important ancestries of people in Deer Park include Irish, German, Polish, and English.
+People of Hispanic or Latino origin account for 14.27% of the town’s residents.
+Important ancestries of people in Deer Park include Irish, German, Polish, and Haitian.

 The most common language spoken in Deer Park is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and French Creole.